 Defrosting the wife

-David swerved the Sardinian bandits, but there were still fears for his life in November, when a cut lip picked up in water tank sequence for ‘The Guns Of Navarone’ lead to blood poisoning.
+David swerved the Sardinian bandits, but there were still fears for his life when a cut lip picked up in a ‘The Guns Of Navarone’ water tank sequence lead to blood poisoning.

 “I’d love to be like Valentino’s old leading lady, Alice Terry,” David announced after his recovery.
 “She’d do any film as long as she didn’t have to read the script.
 ‘All I want to know,’ she’d say, is ‘Do I have to get wet or ride a horse.’
 They immersed me in water for five hours and I nearly died.”

-Relations with Hjördis had not defrosted enough for her to play the dutiful wife, and during his convalescence she pointedly kept her distance.
+According to Doreen Hawkins, relations with Hjördis had not defrosted enough for her to play the dutiful wife, and during his Swiss convalescence she pointedly kept her distance.
+Mind you, Hjördis had been in the wars herself .[Oh, what now?]

 Next page: Come up and see my etchings